minprog/uva-prog-ink/15 Problem Sets/40 Problem Set 1/30 Hangman.md

     ------------
     Congratulations, you won!

 Do not be intimidated by this problem!
-It’s actually easier than it looks.
+It's actually easier than it looks.
 Make sure you break down the problem into logical subtasks.
 What functions will you need to have in order for this game to work?